andrew/ultimate-awesome/README.md

 - [awesome-go-extra](https://github.com/xwjdsh/awesome-go-extra) - Parse awesome-go README file and generate a new README file with repo info.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
+- [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
+This is a great place to start if you looking for newer and useful NPM packages.
 - [fucking-awesome](https://github.com/correia-jpv/fucking-awesome) - 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome](https://github.com/Correia-jpv/fucking-awesome) - 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [awesome-dnn](https://github.com/DnnFree/awesome-dnn) - Awesome things related to DNN (DotNetNuke).